zora-x93/zora-x93.github.io/_posts/2025-01-12-a-case-of-git-merge-conflict.md

 ```
 This would introduce a merge commit on `staging` for Git to know when the merge happened, so it would also be a solution to the problem of branch diverging.

-At the end, I disabled the squash merge option in the project configuration, to prevent the issue from happening again.
+Last but not least, I disabled the squash merge option in the project configuration, to prevent the issue from happening again.